Tammelan Stadion

 Tammelan Stadion is a football stadium in Tampere, Finland.
-It is the home ground for the Veikkausliiga club Ilves & third division club Tampere United.

-The Ilves women's team, which plays in the Kansallinen Ykkönen, also uses the stadium.

-The stadium is a UEFA category 4 stadium with an artificial turf.
+It is the home ground for the Veikkausliiga club Ilves and the Ilves women's team, which competes in the Kansallinen Liiga.
+The stadium is a UEFA category 4 stadium with an artificial turf and a seating capacity of 8,017.

-The complex also includes a shopping center, parking and auxiliary facilities on an underground level.
+The stadium complex also includes a shopping center, parking garage and auxiliary facilities on an underground level.
 The shopping center was opened on the 9th of November 2023.

 Construction

-As the 2010’s rolled in, the previous stadium in Tammela did not meet the requirements set by Veikkausliiga, so a replacement was necessary.
+As the 2010s began, the previous stadium in Tammela no longer met the requirements set by Veikkausliiga, so a replacement was necessary.
 The city of Tampere held an architecture competition in 2014 in which a proposal called Hattutemppu (‘hat trick’) by JKMM Architects was chosen as the basis for the development project.
 To help finance the project, the new building would comprise apartments as well as office and retail spaces, in addition to the stadium.